pandosme/make_acap/doc/ACAP.md

 # ACAP Technical Reference

 This document is the authoritative technical reference for developing ACAP applications using the [make_acap](https://github.com/pandosme/make_acap) templates.
-It contains the full ACAP.h API, code patterns, build configuration, and complete reference implementations.
+It contains the full ACAP.h API (v4.0), code patterns, build configuration, and complete reference implementations.

 ## Related Documentation